whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-1A.md

 ### Condition

-{{ "On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards." | markdownify }}
+On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards.

 ### Performance requirement